mshanken/HTML-Emails/README.md

 Check out harpjs for more [info](http://harpjs.com/docs/)

 #How it works
-The following are the requirenments before you start a project
+The following are required before you start a project

 1. Node
 2. NPM
 3. Grunt

-This is a static page site build with [Harpjs](http://harpjs.com/).
-Once you have the requirements installed you can now clone this repo or git pull to update.
-You can start working on it, a list of commads at your dispose.
+4. Bower

+This is a list of commads at your dispose to create a simple static web-site.
 Enjoy it!

 ##```npm start```
-Will install all project dependencies.
+Will install project dependencies.

 ##```grunt server```
 Runs harp server from your harpjs working directory ```_site/```, after you run this command open your browser with this location http://localhost:9000 to preview it.
 Type ```ctrl+c``` to turn off the server.